kywch/cadre/_posts/2021-06-07-kickstarting-and-keeping-the-a-b-testing-momentum.md

 ---
 layout: post
-title: "It takes a Flaywheel to fly: Kickstarting and keeping the A/B testing momentum"
+title: "It takes a Flywheel to fly: Kickstarting and keeping the A/B testing momentum"
 author: Aleksander Fabijan et al.
 date: 2020-12-28
 categories: [data, teamwork]